My first-time furniture painting, lessons learned turning a dresser into a TV console.

 When we left Arizona and moved to Oregon, we left behind a lot of furniture.

-That left us needing quite a few items, and not a lot of money to do it.
+We ended up needing quite a few items for our new home…and not a lot of money to do it.

-Goodwill, Thrift Stores, Yard Sales, The ReStore, and Craigslist are perfect places to find hidden gems.
+The Goodwill, Thrift Stores, Yard Sales, The ReStore, and Craigslist became my “home away from home”.